-- B. Explore efficiencies with operations, information and services provided by the town government and the TMVOA. - C. Encourage the TMVOA to revise its charter consistent with state law governing homeowners associations, particularly giving residents more representation on the board since residents provide 80% of the funding and the town is over 60% built out.
+B. Explore efficiencies with - services provided by the town government and the TMVOA.

+C. Encourage the TMVOA to revise its charter consistent with state law governing homeowners associations, particularly giving residents more representation on the board since residents provide operations, information and

+- residents more representation on the board since residents provide 80% of the funding and the town is over 60% built out.
 Board representation for residents is currently 28% and should be increased to 57%. - D. Encourage the elimination of the current veto power by one class of board members on TMVOA.